World-of-Warships-Mod/WoWsAzurLaneVoicePack/README.md

 # Installation Guide

-How install mods go to res_mod/(current version)/banks/mods/ and dump all the voices and other mods into this folder
+How to install mods: go to res_mod/(current version)/banks/mods/ and dump all the voices and other mods into this folder